chenxiaolong/avbroot/README.md

 ## Initial setup

+1. Make sure that the version of fastboot is 34 or newer.
+Older versions have bugs that prevent the `fastboot flashall` command (required later) from working properly.

+    ```bash
+    fastboot --version
+    ```

-1. Reboot into fastboot mode and unlock the bootloader if it isn't already unlocked.
+2. Reboot into fastboot mode and unlock the bootloader if it isn't already unlocked.
 This will trigger a data wipe.

     ```bash
     fastboot flashing unlock
     ```

-2. When setting things up for the first time, the device must already be running the correct OS.
+3. When setting things up for the first time, the device must already be running the correct OS.
 Flash the original unpatched OTA if needed.

-3. Extract the partition images from the patched OTA that are different from the original.
+4. Extract the partition images from the patched OTA that are different from the original.

     ```bash
     avbroot ota extract \